-Additionally, the Catholic Church calls for the defense of other rights “that enable individuals with disabilities to achieve the fullest measure of personal development [possible].”
+The Catholic Church calls for the defense of rights “that enable individuals with disabilities to achieve the fullest measure of personal development [possible].”
 (Pastoral Statement of US Catholic Bishops on Persons with Disabilities)

 - access to public accommodations that foster the creation of a stronger and more integrated support system.

 The Conference works to advocate for policies that uphold the right to life, provide equitable medical treatment, and enable individuals with a disability to live their lives to the fullest.
 Among the legislative initiatives on which the Conference has successfully engaged:

 - codifying the Temporary Disability Assistance Program

 - increasing funding for disabled housing and assistance programs

 - requiring that up-to-date information about Down syndrome be available for health providers who give a prenatal or postnatal diagnosis of Trisomy 21